 My mum was kind enough to send some millet my way, hence the idea to make Fura and Hausa Koko, became a necessity.
 I'll update my blog with the Hausa Koko recipe.
 Recipes like these are not readily available in Ghana, as they're sold already cooked.
 I have recreated this recipe by memory of my taste buds, (when I last had Fura, over 15 yrs ago).

 You should see my excitement when I got the flavours right.
-I noticed as I omitted the Soya beans, the Fura had a dark grey and brownish colour, however the flavours are 'on point.'
+I noticed as I omitted the Soya beans (best to avoid Soya beans altogether) the Fura had a dark grey and brownish colour, however the flavours are 'on point.'
 My hairdresser, Hajia Fulera (who is from the Northern part of Ghana gave me the thumbs of approval for the recipe, after she tasted it.
 Whoop whoop!

 Most snack hawkers in Ghana, roam for miles to sell their wares, hence wanting Fura, boiled nuts, bofrot (doughnuts), etc could take longer than you anticipate.
 One could potentially wait for hours and days for their favourite snack , hence when you see one, you scream to get their attention.

 'Fura' (a traditional dish from the Northern part of Ghana) is made out of milled millet and spices.